 Located in a historic island home nestled in the heart of the village on Ocracoke Island, Ocracoke Coffee Company has been an island institution for 20-plus years, serving coffee, espresso, smoothies and baked goods.
 Don’t miss the Nuts n’ Joltz, featuring a double shot of espresso, chocolate, peanut butter and banana.
 Enjoy your beverage on the front porch to catch up on all the latest gossip and island news, where the salt air mixes with the aroma of coffee.

 12 Sweet Beans Coffee & CaféMorehead CitySee on map

 Known as the “locals' café,” Sweet Beans’ staff knows their customers not only by name, but also by what they drink.
 Friendly baristas prepare coffees, lattes, chais, espresso specialties, and popular frozen frappés like the Milky Way, Almond Joy and Bananas Foster – which taste exactly like their namesakes.
 Or, you can try one of them as a hot latte instead.

 13 Folks Café

 13 Folks CaféWilmingtonSee on map

-With two locations in Wilmington, Folks Café has become well known with locals, tourists and visiting celebrities (Emma Roberts tweeted about the iced coffee and Michael Caine stops by whenever he’s in town).
-Roasting and selling its own organic and fair trade coffees from around the world, the vibe is junk gypsy, the coffee and non-coffee drinks are creative and tasty, and the authentic empanadas on Tuesdays and Thursdays that are first-come, first-served are worth the wait.
+Folks Café has become well-known with locals, tourists and visiting celebrities (Emma Roberts tweeted about the iced coffee, and Michael Caine stops by whenever he’s in town).
+Roasting and selling its own organic and fair trade coffees from around the world, the vibe is junk gypsy, the coffee and non-coffee drinks are creative and tasty, and the authentic empanadas that are first-come, first-served are worth the wait.

 If you need a coffee chain fix, you can’t go wrong with Port City Java, which was founded in Wilmington and now has more than 20 locations throughout North Carolina.